-My colleague Dana Putnam Fonteneau posted a blog a few weeks titled: “Your Career Is What you Create it to Be: 5 Things I Wish I’d Known When I Graduated from Music School.”
+My colleague Dana Putnam Fonteneau posted a blog a few weeks ago titled: “Your Career Is What you Create it to Be: 5 Things I Wish I’d Known When I Graduated from Music School.”
+She has since turned this blog into a book.

-You need to read her brilliant blog because I really feel like she nailed it.
+You need to read her brilliant blog turned into book because I really feel like she nailed it.
 Here are the 5 items she listed.

 1. Your career is what you make it to be.